 Communication is a key part of your recruiting process.
 It is important to make a good first impression when you send a message to a college coach!
 Sometimes it can be difficult to send out that first message to a college coach.
 There are a handful of things to keep in mind when you are reaching out to a college coach.

-1. Keep it short and to the point!
+Keep it short and to the point!

-2. Include important information about yourself!
+Include important information about yourself!

 - Your Position – so coaches can determine if they need to fill your position, or not.

 Keep in mind that YOU can contact a coach as much as you like.
-If you call a coach and he / she picks up, the coach can speak with you for as long they want since the player is the one who made the initial contact.
+You are allowed to have phone calls with college coaches.
+If you call a coach and they pick up - the coach can speak with you for as long they want since the athlete is the one who made the initial contact.

-3. Make it Personal!
+Make it Personal!